gocardless/gocardless-pro-python/README.md

 # GoCardless Pro Python client library

-A simple Python client for interacting with the GoCardless Pro API.
+A Python client for interacting with the GoCardless Pro API.

 Tested against Python 2.7, 3.3, and 3.4.